Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Step 3: Take Your Bolt Out of Your Bolt Action Rifle

 Yup, as simple as that.
-Just remove it from your bolt gun (just make sure it’s an unloaded gun).
+Just remove it from your bolt gun (just make sure it’s an UNLOADED gun).

-We told you the process was simple, right?
+I told you the process was simple, right?
 You’re now halfway through!

 Step 4: Look Through the Rifle’s Bore and Position the Target at the Center (Without the Bolt in Bolt Action Rifles)